The SIDS Center of New Jersey

 - New Jersey’s rate of SUID is among the lowest in the US

-The SCNJ collaborates with national and state health, social service, and community programs with the shared public health mission of improving the well-being of New Jersey’s infants.
+- Established in 1987, the SCNJ collaborates with national and state health, social service, home visiting, and community programs and providers and many other groups to advance the shared public health mission of improving the well-being of NJ’s infants!

-Research by the SIDS Center of New Jersey contributed to these guidelines.
+- Research by the SIDS Center of New Jersey contributed to the risk reduction guidelines of the American Academy of Pediatrics!

 Contact Us